Scaling limit of the directional conductivity of random resistor networks on simple point processes: Introduction

 As in Mott's law, a fundamental physical quantity is given by the conductivity of the resistor network along a given direction.
 One considers a box centered at the origin of $\bbR^d$ with two opposite faces orthogonal to the fixed direction, where the electric potential takes value $0$ and $1$, respectively.
 Then the conductivity is the total electric current flowing across any section orthogonal to the given direction and equals the total dissipated energy (cf.~\cite[Section~1.3]{Bi}, \cite[Section~11]{Ke} and Section~\ref{MM} below).

 In this work we consider generic random resistor networks on $\bbR^d$ with random conductances and nodes at random positions, hence described by a simple point process.
 The electric filaments can be arbitrarily long.
 We assume that the randomness is stationary and ergodic w.r.t.~the action of the group $\mathbb{G}$, given by $\mathbb{R}^d$ or $\mathbb{Z}^d$.
 This action is covariant w.r.t.~the action of $\bbG$ by translations on the Euclidean space.
-Under minimal assumptions we prove that, as the box size diverges, a.s. the suitably rescaled directional conductivity of the resistor network along the principal directions of the effective homogenized matrix $D$ converges to the corresponding eigenvalue of $D$ times the intensity of the simple point process (cf.~Theorems~\ref{teo1} and \ref{teo3}). $D$ admits a variational characterization which can be used to get upper and lower bounds (cf.~e.g.~\cite{demasi,FM,FSS}).
-The conductivity scaling limit along non principal directions is treated in our Theorem~\ref{teo4}.
-Information on the limiting behavior of the electrical potential is provided in Proposition~\ref{teo2}.
+Under minimal assumptions we prove that, as the box size diverges, a.s. the suitably rescaled directional conductivity of the resistor network along the principal directions of the effective homogenized matrix $D$ converges to the corresponding eigenvalue of $D$ times the intensity of the simple point process \rosso{(cf.~Corollary~\ref{cor_airone})}. \rosso{More generally, we prove a quenched scaling limit of the directional conductivity along any vector $e\in {\rm Ker}(D) \cup {\rm Ker}(D)^\perp$ (cf.~Theorems~\ref{teo1} and \ref{teo3})}. $D$ admits a variational characterization which can be used to get upper and lower bounds (cf.~e.g.~\cite{demasi,FM,FSS}). \rosso{Information} on the limiting behavior of the electrical potential is provided in Proposition~\ref{teo2}.
 We point out that our finite-moment conditions (A7) in Section \ref{MM} are the optimal ones, as they are necessary to define the effective homogenized matrix (integrability of $\l_2$ in (A7)) and the space of square integrable forms (integrability of $\l_0$ in (A7)).